Campfire Scripture: Uncommon scriptures, simple truth… For pondering over a warm campfire.

 This might seem a little left field.
 I’m usually posting scriptures with a healthy emphasis on sin, sanctification, violence and all other things biblical and manly.
 But to love is one of the fundamental doctrines and practices of the Christian faith.

-It’s of course the most popular too.
+It is of course the most popular too.
 Love your neighbour, love everyone.
 Almost synonymous with ‘being Christian’ today is the idea of ‘loving people’.

-Those with malicious intent crucify Christians who appear to behave in any way ‘unloving’.
-If you don’t perfectly embody the subjective and abstract idea of love defined by an individual, you’re a heretic; a callous, arrogant, two-faced hypocrite of a Christian.
+In fact if you don’t perfectly embody the subjective and abstract idea of love defined by an individual, you’re a heretic; a callous, arrogant, two-faced hypocrite of a Christian.

 “Oh how can you be so unloving?
 What kind of Christian are you anyway?”.